Learn how to create an empty file with a DOS command line in windows.

 There are multiple ways to create an empty file in the Windows command line.

-command with pipe redirection
+one using the type command with the pipe redirection operator

 type NUL > empty1.txt